 Here is how you can work on addressing these knowledge gaps:

-Select and Invite the Query Subject Matter Expert while the Service Desk agents can conduct their research and push out the content necessary to fill the knowledge gap.
+- Select and Invite the Query Subject Matter Expert while the Service Desk agents can conduct their research and push out the content necessary to fill the knowledge gap.
 Make sure you have the expert break down the content into the most straightforward way to make it user-friendly.

-Internally Market the Content once you have created the content and crafted it in an accessible manner, make sure all your internal customers are aware of it.
+- Internally Market the Content once you have created the content and crafted it in an accessible manner, make sure all your internal customers are aware of it.
 Failing to communicate this would yield zero results from this entire exercise.
 Work with team leaders, or run internal campaigns to communicate the development of new content and its easy availability.

 After you have implemented the system, keep observing the user behavior it.
 A comprehensive Service Desk platform will have the functionality to display the top searched articles and to automatically ask for user feedback.

-3. Promote Self-Help with a Self-Service Portal:
+3. Encourage Self-Help with a Portal:

 In conjunction with the knowledge base, a self-service portal can reduce the process starting from request initiation to resolution to a fraction of its conventional time because through a self-service portal, the users are essentially helping themselves find a resolution.

 To promote self-service adoption in your organization, now you must make sure that the self-service portal is easily accessible and usable.
 To ensure better employee engagement, the self-service portal should have:

-The same experience across devices.
+- The same experience across devices.

-A dynamic UI that adapts content display as per the user’s journey.
+- A dynamic UI that adapts content display as per the user’s journey.

-Accessible search functionalities.
+- Accessible search functionalities.

-Simple and intuitive navigation
+- Simple and intuitive navigation